 Disruption to tests

-What happens if weather or other conditions affect your driving test.
+If weather or other conditions affect your driving test.

-Driving test disruption update
+Driving test centre update

 You may judge your local road conditions to be too dangerous for you to travel.
 If this happens, you can cancel your test at MyRoadSafety.ie and go to the My Bookings page where you will see a list of all your current bookings.